JarryChou/qcrypto-ldpc/errorcorrection/README_LDPC.md

 2. Both Alice & Bob have a raw key after sifting.
 3. Alice takes a block of her key as the information vector u1 and computes a codeword c1 = u1G.
 	However in this case, c1 is used as a checksum.
-4. Alice sends c1, as well as a hash of her key to Bob
+4. Alice sends c1, as well as a checksum of her key to Bob (CRC)
 5. Bob computes his own codeword c2 using a block of his own key and compares c1 and c2.
-6. Bob iteratively corrects his key s.t. c1 == c2 using the same procedure as above until he gets it or he reaches maximum # of iterations
+6. Bob iteratively corrects his key s.t. c1 == c2 using LDPC decoding procedure as above until he gets it or he reaches maximum # of iterations
-7. Using the hash of the key sent by Alice, Bob verifies his key is likely equal to Alice's
+7. Using the CRC of the key sent by Alice, Bob "double confirms" that his key is likely equal to Alice's

-Notes:
+Pre-research notes:
 1. LDPC requires that a sufficiently large amount of sifted raw data is acquired beforehand or the hash can be potentially bruteforced
 2. What should the matrices be s.t. they are useful as checksums?
 	a.
 How are we assured that Eve cannot obtain any information from c1?